shaposhnikoff/my_medium_articles_starred/gcp-cloudiotcore-esp32-mongooseos-1st-5c88d8134ac7.md

 ![Project ID, registry ID and telemetry Pub/Sub topic name in Google Cloud Console](https://cdn-images-1.medium.com/max/2000/1*BeVR0exU6l-rXg8LqJvfeQ.jpeg)*Project ID, registry ID and telemetry Pub/Sub topic name in Google Cloud Console*

 Clicking on the **Registry ID** weather-devices-registry reaches another screen.
-Clicking on “Devices” on this new screen lists provisioned devices and gives details like the last time they were seen (but this is not a live update, we have to refresh the page):
+Clicking on “Devices” on this new screen lists provisioned devices and gives details like the last time they were seen (but this is not live updated, we have to refresh the page):

 ![Devices View in Google Cloud Console](https://cdn-images-1.medium.com/max/2326/1*sfa7ErglL4OqCsk2jIZqUA.png)*Devices View in Google Cloud Console*